Fair Value Measurements

 Non-Financial Assets

 Our non-financial assets include property and equipment, operating lease right-of-use assets, and intangible assets.
 Such assets are reported at their carrying values and are not subject to recurring fair value measurements.
-We review our long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable in accordance with ASC 360-10, Accounting for the Impairment or Disposal of Long-Lived Assets.
+BNED reviews our long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable in accordance with ASC 360-10, Accounting for the Impairment or Disposal of Long-Lived Assets.

 The following table shows the fair values of our non-financial assets that were required to be remeasured at fair value on a non-recurring basis for each respective period and the total impairments recorded as a result of the remeasurement process:

-53 weeks ended May 3, 2025
+As of May 3, 2025

 Carrying Value